GSA-TTS/all_sorns/docs/devops.md

 We use
 [**Snyk**](https://github.com/snyk/snyk)
-to check our application dependencies in `package.json` and `gemfil` to see if any of our dependencies have known vulnerabilities.
+to check our application dependencies in `package.json` and `Gemfile` to see if any of our dependencies have known vulnerabilities.

 ## QA